 Hawthorne Lane Bridge

-After years of construction, the Hawthorne Lane Bridge is finally open!
-The new bridge is bike and pedestrian friendly, and offers visitors a striking view of Charlotte.
+The Hawthorne Lane Bridge is bike and pedestrian friendly, and offers visitors a striking view of Charlotte.
 Located in the historic Elizabeth neighborhood, this bridge provides an excellent view of the sunset, making it the perfect destination for an evening stroll.

 On the Plaza Midwood side of the bridge you’re close to Snooze Eatery, Moo & Brew and much more.
 On the Elizabeth side you’re close to Hawthorne’s New York Pizza, The Fig Tree and Cajun Queen.
 So, definitely get a bite to eat in the area!